Earth Mined Natural Diamonds

 Formation of diamonds

-At depth below approximately 120 and 200 kilometers below the earth's surface where extreme temperatures exist, carbon atoms attracted together in an orderly pattern.
+At depth below approximately 120 and 200 kilometers below the earth's surface where extreme temperatures exist, carbon atoms are attracted together in an orderly pattern.
 This area is called The Diamond Stability field.
 During the earth's history natural diamonds were delivered to the surface by a special kind of volcanic eruption.
 The most recent of these eruptions was about 45 million years ago.

 Fluorescence in a diamond